nehcgnak/CrackingMachineLearningInterview/README.md

 #### Difference between SemiSupervised and Reinforcment Learning?

 #### Difference between Bias and Variance?
-        Bias is definned as over simpliciation assumption assumed by the model, Variance is definned as ability of a model to learn from Noise as well, making it highly variant.
+        Bias is definned as over simplification assumption assumed by the model, Variance is definned as ability of a model to learn from Noise as well, making it highly variant.
         There is always a tradeoff between these both, hence its recommended to find a balance between these two and always use cross validation to determine the best fit.